plee07/scanndit/readme.md

 **A link to your planning documentation for how you broke down this project with deliverables and timelines.**

-> Refer to the pivotal-tracker for a list of all the features built as well as we were planning on building
+> Refer to the pivotal-tracker for a list of all the features we have built.
+We used pivotal-tracker to assign tasks to each individual and to mark as complete.

 **Installation instructions for any dependencies.**